LeBron James says he got the COVID vaccine despite initial skepticism: "I felt like it was best suited for not only me but my family"

 "Please just respect my privacy," Irving said.
 "All the questions kind of leading into what's happening, just please, everything will be released at a due date and once we get this cleared up.
 But as of right now, just please respect my privacy regarding anything on home games, what's happening, vaccination."

 His comments followed a Rolling Stone report that said Irving used social media to engage with accounts that promote anti-vaccine conspiracy theories.
-Former basketball star player Kareem Abdul-Jabbar said players who refuse to get the vaccine should be disciplined.
+NBA legend and activist Kareem Abdul-Jabbar said players who refuse to get the vaccine should be disciplined.

-"The NBA should insist that all players and staff are vaccinated or remove them from the team," Abdul-Jabbar said.
+"The NBA should insist that all players and staff are vaccinated or remove them from the team," Abdul-Jabbar told CNN on Monday.
 "There is no room for players who are willing to risk the health and lives of their teammates, the staff and the fans simply because they are unable to grasp the seriousness of the situation or do the necessary research."

 Download our Free App